 Propane competes with other sources of energy, some of which are less costly for equivalent energy value.
 The Partnership competes for customers against suppliers of electricity, natural gas and fuel oil.
 Electricity is a major competitor of propane, but propane generally enjoys a competitive price advantage over electricity.
 Except for certain industrial and commercial applications, propane is generally not competitive with natural gas in areas where natural gas pipelines already exist because natural gas is a significantly less expensive source of energy than propane.
-The gradual expansion of the natural gas in many areas that previously depended upon propane.
+The gradual expansion of the nation's natural gas distribution systems has resulted in the availability of natural gas in many areas that previously depended upon propane.
 Although propane is similar to fuel oil in certain applications and market demand, propane and fuel oil compete to a lesser extent primarily because of the cost of converting from one to the other.
 In addition, the Partnership cannot predict the effect that the development of alternative energy sources might have on its operations.